MattHDwyer/bgl-big-data-challenge/README.md

 1. Error Handling - I would look at better error handling so that the app doesn't crash if you input an incorrect value.
 2. Form Validation - I would include more form validation, using the Yup library
+3. Styling - I would add further styling to particularly: Typography, Buttons and the layout of the Order page.
-3. Utilise Local Storage - I would store the values in local storage, so that when you create/update/delete a product, you can still play around with the web app (without effecting the tests).
+4. Utilise Local Storage - I would store the values in local storage, so that when you create/update/delete a product, you can still use the web app (without effecting the tests).
-4. Orders Autofill - I would prompt users to select a barcode that's autofilled, to assist with input errors
+5. Orders Autofill - I would prompt users to select a barcode that's autofilled, to assist with input errors